Adolsik/keydrop-casebattle-bot/README.md

 # Introduction
-Script is redirecting you instantly to a new created free case battle
+Script is redirecting you instantly to a new created free case battle (x1 ticket)
 # Usage
 1. Open https://key-drop.com/en/case-battle/list
 2. Copy a script